-Why service pages sit at the intersection of both disciplines
+Why pages sit at the intersection of both disciplines

-A client's service page is doing two jobs simultaneously: ranking in Google for "SEO agency London" while also needing to be the source cited when someone asks ChatGPT "what should I look for in an SEO agency?"
+A page is doing two jobs simultaneously: ranking in Google for a target keyword while also needing to be the source cited when someone asks an AI assistant a related question.
 Those are different optimisation targets with different structural requirements.

 The SEO job — keyword placement, internal linking, page speed, backlink authority — has not changed.
 The AEO job is new: restructuring the page's content into extractable answer blocks, adding the right schema, and making the page legible to AI retrieval systems without breaking its conversion structure.